Show HN: SpRAG – Open-source RAG implementation for challenging real-world tasks

 FileSystem

-This defines the file system to be used for saving PDF images.
+This defines the file system to be used for saving PDF images for VLM file parsing.

 For backwards compatibility, if an existing KnowledgeBase is loaded in, a LocalFileSystem will be created by default using the storage_directory.
 This is also the behavior if no FileSystem is defined when creating a new KnowledgeBase.